9 Forex Social Networks You Should Use

 If you want to interact with clients and leads on a social media site while still sharing promotional material, Twitter is your best bet.

-Myfxbook is a social forex community where you can connect to cTrader, MetaTrader 4, MetaTrader 5, fxTrade/fxTrade Practice, FXCM Trading Station and Strategy Trader.
-Then, traders can see the success of a managed account you offer at your broker.
-They can follow and watch the stats over time.
+Myfxbook is a social forex community where traders can connect with other traders enabling them to track, compare, analyze and share trading activity from cTrader, MetaTrader 4, MetaTrader 5.
+This is a great place to showcase the success of the managed account programs that you offer at your brokerage.
+Traders can follow and watch the stats over time.
 You can also create posts to share your knowledge and list all of your brokerage’s details on your profile.

 If you have a successful managed account program showing it off on Myfxbook is a great option.